Part of the Explore your Why – 9 part series

 One of the best ways to discover your passion is to expose yourself to different opportunities.
 Through this Explore your Why series, I’ve suggested exploring various avenues of contributing.
-One of the benefits is you may eventually activate your brain passion centre.
-Known as the ventral striatum, in combination with amygdala –brains emotional centre, according to Journal of Neuroscience.
-If enabled you will continue to seek opportunities to contribute in line with your passion, ultimately bringing you the most meaning and fulfilment.
+One of the benefits is you may eventually activate your brain passion center.
+Known as the ventral striatum, in combination with the amygdala –brain emotional center, according to the Journal of Neuroscience.
+If enabled you will continue to seek opportunities to contribute in line with your passion, ultimately bringing you the most meaning and fulfillment.

 A word of caution: passion can be the fuel to keep you going, but it can also empty your tank and leave you stranded.
 Emptiness happens when we give too much of yourselves at the expense of rational discourse and self-care.